Chicago police, feds team up on new effort to curb violence

 CHICAGO — Chicago police, federal agents and prosecutors are launching a new initiative Friday to stem the flow of illegal firearms in the city as part of efforts to curb rampant gun violence that President Donald Trump says is at “epidemic proportions.”

-President Trump’s remark on Twitter came ahead of an announcement by Chicago police and the Bureau of Alcohol, Tobacco, Firearms and Explosives about the formation of the Chicago Crime Gun Strike Force.
-The Chicago Sun-Times reported 20 additional ATF agents have been sent to Chicago.
+Pres.
+Trump’s remark on Twitter came ahead of an announcement by Chicago police and the Bureau of Alcohol, Tobacco, Firearms and Explosives about the formation of the Chicago Crime Gun Strike Force.
+Mayor Rahm Emanuel’s office acknowledged that an additional 20 ATF agents have been sent to Chicago.

 State police, intelligence analysts and state and federal prosecutors will target illegal guns and repeat gun offenders, Chicago police said.
 Superintendent Eddie Johnson said in a statement Thursday night that “we are foundationally changing the way we fight crime in Chicago.”